Maybe you’ve been searching for a PC party game like Jackbox or just a new game to play with friends online.

-Throughout each game, players can employ different tactics to help them win, such as making a Power Play to prevent other players from answering questions or forming a secret alliance with someone else.
+Players can employ different tactics to win, such as making a Power Play to prevent other players from answering questions or forming a secret alliance.

 The next PlayLink game we’re highlighting is That’s You, in which up to six players try to answer the most random and ridiculous questions you can imagine.

-At the start, players are asked to take a selfie with their phone which appears later on once a question has been posed, with everyone voting for whose picture best suits the situation described.
+At the start, players take a picture with their phone that shows up once a question is posed, with everyone voting for the one that best applies.

-As the game progresses, things only get weirder and more hilarious as you and your friends compete in a series of drawing, word, and memory challenges designed to keep you laughing and having fun.
+Things only get weirder and more hilarious as you and your friends compete in a series of drawing, word, and memory challenges designed to keep you laughing.

-Even though the list of minigames included isn’t as varied as your average Jackbox Party Pack, That’s You manages to keep things exciting with different themes and open-ended questions.
+Even though the list of minigames included isn’t as varied as your average Jackbox Party Pack, That’s You keeps things interesting with unique themes and questions.

 Our final PlayLink recommendation for Jackbox aficionados is Hidden Agenda, an interactive crime thriller that sees six players working together to crack the case.